yohighnes/CS151_FindMyRoommate/README.md

 * Survey questions and rating systems will help SJSU students to find a roommate that matches their personality, schedule, and activities.
 * FindMyRoomate will also act similarly to social media.
 There will be a page for biography where users can introduce themselves to other students.
 * The feedback system is important to us.
 Users provide feedback on how to improve our website/apps.
 If users want us to add, remove, or improve a feature, they can send us the feedback form.

+### Steps to run the website
+1. Since this website uses mySQL for backend database, we first have to run the mySQL server
+    * follow this guide if you haven’t had mySQL on your laptop https://flaviocopes.com/mysql-how-to-install/
+    * to start mysql server: run mysql.server start
+    * to connect to mysql server: run mysql -u root -p
+    * to create a database name rootdb: run create database rootdb;
+    * to access rootdb database: run use rootdb;
+2. Open your IDE (recommend IntelliJ) and run the backend folder (BackendApplication.java file)
+3. Open VSC, cd to the frontend folder and run npm start run.
+Explore the website :)
+4. To stop mySQL server, run mysql.server stop

 ### References